Why choose Special Education at Illinois?

 What is the community like?

-The UIUC campus is located in the middle of the two cities of Urbana and Champaign, about 130 miles south of Chicago and 170 miles northeast of St. Louis.
+The University of Illinois at Urbana-Champaign campus is located in the middle of the two cities of Urbana and Champaign, about 130 miles south of Chicago and 170 miles northeast of St. Louis.
 The combined population of Champaign and Urbana is just over 100,000.
-The community is in the midst of a rich farming area and has a suburban like environment.
+The community is in the midst of a rich farming area and has a suburban-like environment.
 Public transportation is excellent, housing is plentiful, and the cost of living very reasonable.
-The university has a student population of over 40,000, with over 10,000 of these graduate and professional students.
+The university has a student population of over 52,000, with over 17,000 of these being graduate and professional students.
 The university has one of the finest performing arts centers in the nation, with extensive programming in music, dance, and drama.
 There are extensive facilities for physical activities, fitness, and recreation, and exciting college athletic events in several sports (Big Ten football, basketball, volleyball, tennis, soccer, baseball, golf, etc.).
 For those who enjoy more urban environments, the opportunities and activities of Chicago, St. Louis, and Indianapolis are all within easy reach.